-Camping mats: Some of the best roll mats for festivals5th August 2018
+Camping mats: Some of the best roll mats for festivals20th March 2019

 A decent roll mat is a festival essential for me.
 You lose most of your heat through the floor, so whatever sleeping bag you’ve got, a good camping mat will make loads of difference to your temperature.
-We’ve found some of the best roll mats at the best prices for the 2018 festival season.
+We’ve found some of the best roll mats around for the 2019 festival season.

 Air beds suck…

 I’ve always preferred roll mats, or camping mats, to air beds, mostly because they’re way less hassle.
 They’re much easier to carry around, and a lot lighter too.

 Air beds also need inflating.
 It’s unlikely you’ll have access to electricity for a pump, so that’ll take some effort.
 You’ll then have to re-inflate your air bed each night of the festival, as it’ll lose enough air to get sinky each day.

 That’s if it doesn’t pop.
 They always pop.
 They can make you pretty seasick too when you’ve been getting messy all day.
 Plus if you haven’t got a brilliant tent, an air bed can take up the entire tent, pushing at the sides of the tent and letting water in!